Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Cloud fragmentation

 \subsection{Criteria for first low-mass star formation}

 From the discussion in Sections \ref{sec:ColTime}--\ref{sec:CoolHeat}, we can consider that the three thermal processes, dust cooling, H$_2$ formation heating, and OH and H$_2$O cooling are important to determine the fragmentation properties of the clouds.
 Therefore, the criteria for gas fragmentation can be translated into the condition where these processes become effective or not for a given combination of the metallicity $Z$ and the collapse timescale $t_{\rm col}$.
-Extending the approach of \citet{Schneider10}, we define the fragmentation condition as \begin{itemize} \item[({\it i})] dust cooling is efficient at high densities $\sim 10^{12} \ \percc$ to reduce the specific heat ratio to $\gamma < 0.8$, and \item[({\it ii}-a)] H$_2$ formation heating is not efficient at intermediate density $\sim 10^8 \ \percc$, or \item[({\it ii}-b)] OH or H$_2$O cooling is efficient so that $\gamma < 0.5$ even though H$_2$ formation heating later increases $\gamma$ above 1.1. \end{itemize} The threshold values of $\gamma $ (0.8, 1.1, and 0.5) used in the above are determined so that the criteria reproduce the results of our simulations.
-In this section, we aim at defining the region of $Z$ and $t_{\rm col}$ where the gas fragmentation is favored.
+We define the fragmentation condition as \begin{itemize} \item[({\it i})] dust cooling is efficient at high densities $\sim 10^{12} \ \percc$ to induce eventual elongation and fragmentation of clouds, and \item[({\it ii}-a)] H$_2$ formation heating is not efficient at intermediate density $\sim 10^9$--$10^{11} \ \percc$, or \item[({\it ii}-b)] OH or H$_2$O cooling is efficient to trigger cloud elongation at density $\sim 10^6$--$10^8 \ \percc$ even though H$_2$ formation heating later stabilizes the gas. \end{itemize}

 There remains a complexity that the collapse timescale itself varies when the cloud collapse proceeds faster/slower owing to gas cooling/heating.
 We thus introduce a parameter $f_0$ as an indicator of the collapse timescale that characterizes each cloud.
 The parameter satisfies the equation as